Lockheed F-117 Nighthawk Stealth Fighter PDF eBook & Aircraft Flight Manuals

 F-117N “Seahawk”

 After being rebuffed by the Navy, Lockheed submitted an updated proposal that included afterburning capability and a larger emphasis on the F-117N as a multi-mission aircraft, rather than just an attack aircraft.
 To boost interest, Lockheed also proposed an F-117B land-based variant that shared most of the F-117N capabilities.
-This variant was proposed to the USAF and the Royal Air Force.Several RAF exchange officers flew the F-117 during its service, two RAF pilots formally evaluated the aircraft in 1986 as a reward for British help with the American bombing of Libya that year, and the British declined an offer during the Reagan administration to purchase the aircraft.
+This variant was proposed to the USAF and RAF.
+Two RAF pilots formally evaluated the aircraft in 1986 as a reward for British help with the American bombing of Libya that year, RAF exchange officers began flying the F-117 in 1987, and the British declined an offer during the Reagan administration to purchase the aircraft.
 This renewed F-117N proposal was also known as the A/F-117X.
 Neither the F-117N nor the F-117B were ordered.

 United States